grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (###  Listening for the Gnat)

 [//]: # (pre-dawn: day 2, run to Stilt City)
 Early in the pre-dawn hours, Bastian was up in the lookout ring when the sky began to lighten in the east, graying out the stars in that direction and creating an echo of light on the black disk of the ocean.
-When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and cupping one hand around his mouth shouted down to the control room that it might be time to dive.
+When Bastian could see his hands in the gloom in front of him, he climbed down to the bridge and, cupping one hand around his mouth, shouted down to the control room that it might be time to dive.

 Captain Percy climbed up to join Bastian on the bridge and looked around for a few minutes.
 She took some long breaths --- the last of the fresh air before the next twelve hours or so below deck --- and then told Bastian to follow her back down into the sub.

-They buttoned up the _Prospect_ and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to 50 meters.
+They buttoned up the _Prospect_ and, when all the hatches showed green lights on the board in the control room, they shut down the diesels and dove the boat to fifty meters.
 After fixing their position earlier in the evening, Hemi slept his three hours, and then returned immediately to the control room.
-Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their being aware of it.
+Now that they were submerged again, he wanted to take the boat in a new direction as a precaution against the small chance that anyone had been tracking their course on the surface without their awareness.
 With the cargo they were hauling, Hemi felt there was no reason not to use every stealth maneuver they had.

 After they had leveled off, he had them bring the boat hard about to starboard.
 This was backtracking a bit, but they were now aimed directly at the rendezvous point for the _Gnat_, which they would reach in another two hours at their current speed.

 Those two hours remained nearly silent and uneventful.
 Everyone had low early-morning energy and no one felt like much of a conversationalist after a long night with short sleep.
 Though the social situation was improved by Gregory bringing up the first pot of coffee and passing around tin mugs to the crew in the sonar compartment and the control room.

-They cruised to the rendezvous point, and then came up to 30 meters of depth.
+They cruised to the rendezvous point, and then came up to thirty meters of depth.
 They shut down the electric motors entirely, and Hemi trimmed the boat until it sat hovering perfectly still and silent in the water.

 Cassandra was just waking up from her sleep rotation, and groggily making her way from the crew quarters to the sonar compartment where she found Hemi.
 He handed her a tin cup full of sweetened black coffee.

 [//]: # (Early morning: day 2, run to Stilt City) "Time to get back on sonar Cassandra.
 We have reached the spot where we are supposed to rendezvous with Shakes.
 I need you to listen for his boat.
 It is quite a small boat, so it may be challenging to hear.
 But since we have got the _Prospect_ completely shut down you will have total silence.
 If you hear Shakes --- or anything else in the water --- come get me.
 I will be in the galley.
 The rest of the crew is going on break while there is nothing to do, so it is all you right now."

-"That makes this sound important... you trust me with this?"
+"That makes this sound important...
+You trust me with this?"

 "It is good practice for you, and the worst that could happen is you miss him and we are a little delayed in the rendezvous.
-I would be happier if we got moving again soon though, so... try not to miss him if he goes past."
+I would be happier if we got moving again soon though, so...try not to miss him if he goes past."

-"OK Hemi."
+"OK, Hemi."
 Cassandra sat down at the sonar rig, put the headphones on, and took a sip of her coffee before passing the mics around in a full circle to get settled and oriented.

 Hemi went off to the galley with his clipboard and notes, and the rest of the crew hit the racks to catch up on much-needed sleep.
 The _Prospect_ was left dark and absolutely silent.

 Cassandra turned the directional control of the mics slowly around.
-She completed another full 360 circle, and then came back the other way.
+She completed another full circle, and then came back the other way.
 Her eyes closed and she could see the sounds in the water coming towards the _Prospect_.
 The water had slightly different qualities in different directions, so after a few times around she could tell generally which way the microphones were pointing without looking at the directional indicator.
 When they were forward towards the bow, she could hear the bilge water sloshing in the lowest parts of the ship.
 Towards the stern, she could hear clearly without the annoying interruption of the propeller sound that was always in that direction while the electric motors were running.

 The _Prospect_ was currently at its absolute maximum sonar listening capacity, but there was nothing out there.
 The ocean was completely empty in every direction.
 Cassandra focused her mind and kept it out in the water.
 Every time she felt some subject other than sonar intruding on her consciousness, she took a deep breath and forced her mind back out into the water.